MicrosoftDocs/azure-devops-docs/docs/package/get-started-maven.md

 ## Automate the process with continuous integration

 You can use continuous integration systems like Team Build to automate the packing and publishing of your packages.
-To get started with continuous integration, see the [Continuous delivery overview](build/overview.md)
+To get started with continuous integration, see the [Maven in Team Build guidance](/vsts/build-release/packages/maven.md).

-You can also go directly to the [Team Build + Maven guide](maven/maven-team-build.md).

 ## What's next?